 Skylar Yoo was born to encourage girls and women to be bold.
 It’s for the woman who aspires to shatter the glass ceiling, the ones who want to defy the odds.
 It’s for the working and non-working mothers who strive every day to ensure that their children receive the greatest opportunities.
 It was made for the strong and independent woman who chooses to place a priority on her family or chase after her dreams whether that means pursuing a career as an artist or as a tech entrepreneur.

 Hi!
-I’m Alice Yoo, I’ve been married to my husband for 10 years and I have two very active toddler sons, ages four and six.
+I’m Alice Yoo, I’ve been married to my husband for 11 years and I have two very active toddler sons, ages four and six.
 These three are my everything.
-I chose the name for this new company, Skylar Yoo, because, had I had a daughter, I would have named her Skylar or "Sky" for short.
+I chose the name for this new company, Skylar Yoo, because, if I had had a daughter, I would have named her Skylar or "Sky" for short.
 What would I say to her?
-"The sky is the limit, baby!"
+"The sky is the limit!"

 Now, here’s a bit of my background.
 In 2007, I started an art and culture blog called My Modern Met.
 Working alongside my brother, Eugene, we created a place to discover everything new and exciting in art, design, and photography.
 During my seven years there as editor-in-chief, we made artists’ work “go viral” and we grew our audience from zero to 3 million visitors a month.
 (It now reaches about 3.6 million people per month or 43 million visitors a year.)